|

 around you.
 Leaving them at a disadvantage outdoors in the real world or

-in snow etc (Powerchairs and Snow) All powerchair suspension, is pretty useless.
+in snow etc (Powerchairs and snow) All powerchair suspension, is pretty useless.
 We don't travel

 fast enough for it to work.
 And it does not have enough movement.
 Run over a